 “This might be a need for a content-delivery (CDN) service in AWS, or a transcription service in Azure, or running some microservices-based app in Google Cloud.
 The net of it is that the best architecture may prove to be a hybrid architecture split smartly between on-prem and cloud, to deliver the service in the best, fastest and more cost-effective way.

-At the heart of all this is the humble data centre, so I asked Speciale how he thinks it will evolve in the coming years.
+At the heart of all this is the humble data center, so I asked Speciale how he thinks it will evolve in the coming years.

 “This is already being solved by leading broadcast companies by blending on-premises compute and storage with the use of compute-bursting in AWS, Azure, GCP and also the use of regional clouds.
-We now see the same “active business workflow” trend spanning multiple data centres (really private clouds) and public clouds in financial services, insurance, biopharma, manufacturing and healthcare.”
+We now see the same “active business workflow” trend spanning multiple data centers (really private clouds) and public clouds in financial services, insurance, biopharma, manufacturing and healthcare.

-And so that’s data centres, but what about general storage?
+And so that's data centers, but what about general storage?

 “The ability to manage data will be valued more highly than the specific place, solution or cloud within which it is stored.
 Once we see businesses embrace the ideas above: that not one public cloud is the answer to everything, and that on-premises IT is indeed required to be cost-effective and to maintain control; what becomes critical is the ability to manage all of that data,” says Speciale.